Sometimes you think everything’s been taken care of.

 “What’s a transcript?”
 Jeremy asked.

-“It means that your conversation will be a transcribed, meaning converted to a written, document, with everything that was said that’s on the tape.
+“Your conversation will be a transcribed, meaning converted to a written, document, with everything that was said that’s on the tape.
 Some places might be marked as unintelligible.
 If it was mumbled, for example.
-But in your case, everything you said was clear and understandable.
-I don’t think they’ll have any problem transcribing what you said.”
+But in your case, everything you and the ATF officers said was clear and understandable.
+I don’t think they’ll have any problem transcribing what was said.”

 “What if they use a speech-to-text program?
 We played with that in our Computer Systems class in the eighth grade.
 It didn’t do a very good job of converting what we said into text.”

 “Speech-to-text technology continuously improves.
 We use it in our law office to transcribe verbal depositions into text.
 It also depends on the capabilities of the software that you buy.
-The more expensive packages do a much better job.”
+The more expensive packages do a much better job.
+I’d guess that in middle school they wouldn’t buy a high-end version of transcription software.”

 “I guess we’ll see what they send us, won’t we,” Jeremy said.